RichardOtter/Genealogy-scripts/RM/Color from Group/ReadMe.txt

 COLOR_COMMAND = Color_my_family_C
   Color_my_family_S

-  or, like
+or

 COLOR_COMMAND =
   Color_my_family_C
   Color_my_family_S

-Note that the second and following section names must be indented.

-The last two sections are color commands.
-Each color command section must have the four shown keys.
-The name of the color command section is set by the user.
-(You may want to use the same name as the group.)

-Your config file can contain multiple color command sections, but only those listed in COLOR_COMMAND will be executed.
+Your config file can contain multiple color action sections, but only those listed in COLOR_COMMAND will be executed.
 The others are ignored.

 You may want to keep unused sections in the config file for future use.
-(Just like the GroupFromSQL utility.)

 The keys in the color command section are ACTION, COLOR_CODE_SET, COLOR, and GROUP.
 ACTION is either set or clear
 COLOR_CODE_SET is a number from 1 to 10.
 COLOR is the color to use 1-27
 GROUP is the RM group name that specifies which people are to have their code code set.
 If the ACTION is clear, then the GROUP should be set to "_ALL".
 If ACTION is set, then GROUP must be the name of an existing RM group.